HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Grammar

 The grammar of FSH has been described using [ANTLR](https://www.antlr.org/) (see [Appendix: FSH Grammar](#appendix-fsh-grammar-informative)).
-The ANTLR grammar captures the syntax of FSH, but is not a complete specification of for the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.
+The ANTLR grammar captures the syntax of FSH, but is not a complete specification of the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.

 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.